markhm/mapbox-flow/README.md

 # Mapbox Integration for Vaadin Flow (10+)
 Mapbox integration for Vaadin Flow.
 NB: This project is not affiliated with Mapbox or Vaadin.

 This project is in early stage and contains some examples of how to work with the Mapbox GL JS API.

+Find a demo here: https://mapbox-flow.herokuapp.com/mapbox-flow.

 ### Characteristics
 - Based on Vaadin <del>14.1.1</del> - 14.0.15, due to larger memory footprint for 14.1